 Current Adoption Promotion

-heating up, we have decided for the entire
+With the summer heating up, we have decided for the entire

 this summer promotion will help get more of our amazing cats and dogs adopted.